ilhaan/kubeCDN/README.md

 ./services_teardown.sh
 ```

 2. The second teardown step is to remove all infrastructure that was setup in step 1 of the section above.
-This can be done by navigating to the `terrform` directory and running the following:
+This can be done by navigating to the `terraform` directory and running the following:
 ```
 terraform destroy -auto-approve
 ```